grafana/grafana/docs/sources/enterprise/kms-integration/using-google-cloud-kms-to-encrypt-database-secrets.md

    <br>

    - `key_id`: encryption key ID, refer to [Getting the ID for a Key](https://cloud.google.com/kms/docs/getting-resource-ids#getting_the_id_for_a_key_and_version).
-   - `credentials_file`: path to service account key JSON file on your computer.
+   - `credentials_file`: full path to service account key JSON file on your computer.

    An example of a Google Cloud KMS provider section in the `grafana.ini` file is as follows: